KKaski/ssh-key/README.md

-# Terraform Bluemix SSH Key
+# Terraform Bluemix SSH Key and servers
 A Terraform configuration for creating an [IBM Cloud SSH Key](https://ibm-bluemix.github.io/tf-ibm-docs/v0.4.0/r/compute_ssh_key.html) (`ibm_compute_ssh_key`).
 This will create a SSH key in the specified IBM cloud account.
 This is not a module, it is a terraform configuration that should be cloned or forked to be used.

 **This configuration template is written for IBM Cloud Provider version `v0.4.0`**